VimuthM/eusoff_meal_bot/README.md

    - <<YOUR DEPLOYMENT ID HERE>> @1.
    ```

-9. Now set the deployment id in `secret.js` along with the bot token and sheet ids.
+9. Now set the deployment id in `secret.ts` along with the bot token and sheet ids.
 10. Run `clasp push` and `clasp deploy -i <<YOUR DEPLOYMENT ID HERE>>` to push your code to Google Scripts and deploy it again
 11. Run `clasp open` to open it in google script
-12. Click `secret.js`, and click `Run > Run Function > setWebHook`
+12. Click `bot/utility.gs`, and click `Run > Run Function > setWebHook`

     Like so